enthought/enable/docs/source/enable_basic_tools.rst

 ValueDragTool
 ~~~~~~~~~~~~~

-A :py:class:`DragTool` that allows a drag operation to set an arbitrary
+A :py:class:`DragTool` subclass that allows a drag operation to set an
-value.
+arbitrary value.